-480. SPECIAL TOPICS IN MATHEMATICS/ ONE TO THREE CREDITS
+480. SPECIAL TOPICS IN MATHEMATICS/ ONE TO FOUR CREDITS

 Prerequisite: Consent of the instructor.
 Each offering will cover a topic of mathematics that is not in the regular curriculum.
-Offered on demand.
 Quantitative GEP requirement.

 490. DIRECTED INDEPENDENT STUDY IN SPECIAL TOPICS/ONE TO THREE CREDITS